• Skip to primary navigation

 Touching small replicas of mammoths and elephants.

-Skeletons of mammoths, mammoth puzzle, dire wolf skulls lined in a row in front of an orange wall.
-Dire wolf skeletons
+Skeletons of mammoths, mammoth puzzle, dire wolf skulls in front of an orange wall.

-Looking at a mural inside the La Brea Tar Pits of dinosaurs, jellyfish, up to a volcano and lava.
+Looking at a mural inside the La Brea Tar Pits of dinosaurs, jellyfish, volcano and lava.

 Have some time to spare?
 The Los Angeles County Museum of Art and Petersen Automotive Museum are also nearby.